-Course Title: Management Process and Organisational Behaviour
+Course Title: Management Process and Organisational Behaviour Paper Code: MGT503

 Objective: The aim of the course is to give the basic understanding of functions of management carried out in the organization along with the fundamentals of behavior at workplace.
-It focuses upon the changes in behavior at individual, group and organizational structure level in accordance to the management processes adopted at workplace and vice-versa.
-Learning outcome: After the completion of the course the participant will be able to comprehend the relationship between management processes and behavior at workplace.
+It focuses upon the changes in behavior at individual, group and organizational structure level in accordance management processes adopted workplace and vice-versa. to the at Learning outcome: After the completion of the course the participant will be able to comprehend the relationship between management processes and behavior at workplace.
 The participant will also learn about designing the structure of organizations, management functions in a way that leads to performance of the workforce at all levels up to the fullest ability.